Skip to content

 Introduction

-Fisher’s Exact Test can be used to find GO terms, or other annotations, that are over and under-represented in a set of genes (test set) with respect to a reference group (reference set).
+Fisher’s Exact Test (FET) can be used to find GO terms, or other annotations, that are over and under-represented in a set of genes (test set) with respect to a reference group (reference set).
 This set of genes can be the differentially expressed genes of differential expression analysis, a set of genes related to a phenotype of interest, etc. Fisher’s Exact Test uses a contingency table-based method to examine the association between two kinds of classification.

 When the proportion of genes annotated with a determined GO term in the test set is significantly higher than the proportion in the reference set, this GO term will be detected as over-represented, and otherwise, it will be declared under-represented.